 A “tell” is a change in a player’s behaviour or demeanour that gives away information regarding that player’s assessment of his hand.
 A player can gain a significant advantage if he observes and understands the meaning of a particular player’s tell.

-It is sometimes possible to portray a “fake” tell that will mislead an opponent who notices the tell into taking an incorrect action.
+It is sometimes possible to portray a “fake” tell (also known as reverse tells) that will mislead an opponent who notices the tell into taking an incorrect action.

 An example of a tell would be a player appearing disinterested in the hand before making the call.
 They will do this to not give away the real strength of their hand.